 What you need to do is to find the right contact when billing your clients.
 Ask your point of contact for the person responsible for managing accounts of the business, as they’re more suitable for handling your invoices.
-Also make sure that the person you send invoices to is authorized to make payments.
-Sending invoices directly to the person who’s responsible for paying them ensures that there are no unnecessary delays caused by people too busy to check their inbox.
+Also, make sure that the person you send invoices to is authorized to make payments.
+Sending invoices directly to the person who’s responsible for paying them ensures that there are no unnecessary delays caused by people too busy to check their inboxes.

 Send friendly reminders to pay invoices

 In case you don’t get an invoice paid on time, always assume that the client simply forgot to do it.
 Remember, your client is giving you business so it’s best to assume ‘the best’ of your client, unless proven otherwise.

 So if they haven’t paid your invoice, send them a friendly reminder.
 A tip here would be to keep the reminder short, typically one or two sentences are enough for the job.